-Interpret the two parameters estimated in the model for the price of Mario Kart in eBay auctions.
+Example problem: Interpret the two parameters estimated in the model for the price of Mario Kart in eBay auctions.

-The intercept is the estimated price when cond\new takes value 0, i.e. when the game is in used condition.
+Solution to the example: The intercept is the estimated price when cond_new takes value 0, i.e. when the game is in used condition.
 That is, the average selling price of a used version of the game is \$42.87.